lay295/TwitchDownloader/README.md

 ```
 sudo chmod +x TwitchDownloaderCLI
 ```
-6. a) If you do not have ffmpeg, you should install it via your distro package manager, however you can also get it as a standalone file from [ffmpeg.org](https://ffmpeg.org/download.html) or by using TwitchDownloaderCLI:
+6. a) If you do not have FFmpeg, you should install it via your distro package manager, however you can also get it as a standalone file from [ffmpeg.org](https://ffmpeg.org/download.html) or by using TwitchDownloaderCLI:
 ```
 ./TwitchDownloaderCLI ffmpeg --download
 ```